 Temporary grades automatically changed to permanent grades following the deadlines described in §6.2- Incomplete Coursework and §6.3- Absence from Final Examination.

 For students enrolled in consortium courses (see §5.3- Registration Procedures and Special Categories), or enrolled in maintenance of matriculation (see §5.1- Continuous Enrollment Policy), GSAS uses a designation of a dash (—).
 Consortium courses are graded following the system of the host institution, and are not calculated into a student's GSAS cumulative GPA.
 Consortium grades will be made available on the student’s official transcript.

 It is expected that the requirements and assignments for a graduate-level course will be completed by the date listed for the final examination in that course.
 Since graduate work is research oriented and the quality of graduate projects is often improved by several revisions, it is understandable that students sometimes wish to extend the time allowed for the completion of coursework.
 Nonetheless, the status of “incomplete” is assigned solely in the event of circumstances outside of the student’s control, and will not be approved for students simply wishing to revise graduate work.

-Applications for incompletes should be made on the official form, available at GSAS Student Resources and shall be made no later than the date of the last class/final examination in that course.
-Requests for incompletes may be made by filling out the Request for Grade of Incomplete (available at GSAS Student Resources) and requires approval by the instructor, department chair or program director, and the dean.
+Applications for incompletes should be made on the official form, available at GSAS Student Forms, and shall be made no later than the date of the last class/final examination in that course.
+Requests for incompletes may be made by filling out the Request for Grade of Incomplete (available at GSAS Student Forms) and requires approval by the instructor, department chair or program director, and the dean.